Bangkok–Nong Khai high-speed railway

 The Bangkok–Nong Khai high-speed railway or Northeastern high-speed rail line is a high-speed railway under construction in Thailand.
 It will be the first high-speed line in Thailand.
-It will be constructed in multiple phases; the first phase, between Bangkok and Nakhon Ratchasima, is expected to open in 2026 after multiple delays.
-The rest of the line is expected to be operational by 2028.
+It will be constructed in multiple phases.

+Construction began on the 253 km first phase between Bangkok and Nakhon Ratchasima in 2017, but has progressed to only 35.74% as of January 2025 due to multiple delays.
+Operations on the line are expected to commence in 2028.
+Total cost of the first phase is estimated at 179 billion Thai baht.

+The second phase, from Nakhon Ratchasima to Nong Khai, was approved by the Thai Cabinet in February 2025.
+It will span 357 km and cost approximately 341 billion baht, with operations expected to commence in 2031.

+The third phase, from Nong Khai to Vientiane, has not been confirmed.
+There is however an existing single 1,000 mm railway connection in the central reservation of the First Thai–Lao Friendship Bridge.

 The railway is envisioned to serve as a major connection along the Kunming–Singapore railway central line.

 History

 High-speed rail in Thailand was first planned by the Thai parliament in 2010 with a proposal of five routes radiating from Bangkok.